sectalks/sectalks/ctf-solutions/LON0x17/ashtx/solutions.md

  tar -tvf nothing_in_here.tar
 ```

-As described in the challenge, the directory structure was deep, however the noise was from nested folders with the same name, "nothing in here", which most ended up being dead ends.
+As described in the challenge, the directory structure was deep, however the noise was from nested folders with the same name, ***nothing in here***, which most ended up being dead ends.
 So to cut down the noise I excluded paths ending in that directory name.

 ```
  tar -tvf nothing_in_here.tar | grep -v 'nothing in here/$'
 ```

-To my luck this immediately printed the flag as well as a few other dead ends such as "jk lol" and "something in here".
+To my luck this immediately printed the flag as well as a few other dead ends such as ***jk lol*** and ***something in here***.

 ```
  ../nothing in here/f l a g { t h i n k _ o f _ t h e _ i n o d e s }/